Welcome to Summer Break at Reed!

 Below is a summary of planned and informal events and social opportunities for students remaining in the Portland area over the summer break:

 The Reed College Guide to Multicultural Portland: The Reed College Guide to Multicultural Portland is designed to provide Reedies with a starting point for exploring Portland.
-The guide includes information about local restaurants, spiritual and faith centers, community and cultural organizations, salons and barbershops, and arts and attractions!
+The guide includes information about local restaurants, spiritual and faith centers, community and cultural organizations, salons and barbershops, and arts and attractions.

-For on-campus emergencies, please call Reed Community Safety at 503/788-6666.
+For on-campus emergencies, please call Reed Community Safety at 503-788-6666.
 For off-campus emergencies, dial 911.

-Community Safety: Community Safety is open 24 hours a day, including weekends!
+Community Safety: Community Safety is open 24 hours a day, including weekends, holidays, and days the college is closed.
 CSOs are available to assist with safety and security issues, including medical emergencies and lockouts.
-For on-campus emergencies, call 503/788-6666.
-For non-urgent situations, call the CSOs at 503/517-5355, text 503/849-8678, or walk-in to 28 West for assistance.
+For on-campus emergencies, call 503-788-6666.
+For non-urgent situations, call the CSOs at 503-517-5355, text 503-849-8678, or walk in to 28 West for assistance.

-Mental health support: During the summer break students can talk with a free and confidential counselor by calling the Reed After Hours Counseling Line at 866/432-1224.
-For medical advice, students can call 24 hours a day the Community Nurse Advice Careline at 800/607-5501.
-See Mental Health Care Resources for additional emergency, hospital, and crisis line resources.
+Mental health support: During the summer break students can talk with a free and confidential counselor by calling the Reed Counseling Hotline at 866-432-1224.
+Students can also follow the HCC's recommendations for finding counseling providers and navigating health insurance in their local communities.
+See Mental Health Care Resources for additional emergency, hospital, and counseling line resources.

-The Reed Care Team: The Care Team seeks to proactively coordinate resources and support for students who may be experiencing personal or academic issues that interfere with their ability to be successful at the college.
+The Reed Care Team: The Care Team seeks to proactively coordinate resources and support for students experiencing personal hardships.
 Anyone can refer a student to the Care Team via the online care referral form.

 Emergency mental health care

 Cedar Hills Hospital: Short term inpatient mental health and substance abuse treatment; outpatient services include day treatment and intensive outpatient care.
-Call 503/844-5000 to set up an intake appointment or present in-person.
+Call 503-844-5000 to set up an intake appointment or present in person.
 Available 24 hours a day.
 10300 SW Eastridge St, Portland.

 Crisis Assessment and Treatment Center (CATC): Mental health respite center for acute mental health crises for individuals who are on the Oregon Health Plan or who are uninsured.
 Stays can range 1–7 days on average; all stays are voluntary.
 Available 24 hours a day.
-Call direct at 503/232-1099, or call the Multnomah County Crisis Line at 503/988-4888 if the direct line is busy.
+Call direct at 503-232-1099, or call the Multnomah County Crisis Line at 503-988-4888 if the direct line is busy.
 30 NE MLK Blvd., Portland.

 Adventist Emotional Wellness Center: Intensive outpatient and partial hospitalization program for acute mental health crisis.
-Open Mondays–Thursdays from 8:30am – 5pm and Fridays from 8:30am – 4pm.
-Call 503/261-5953 to access.
+Open Monday–Thursday from 8:30 a.m.–5 p.m. and Fridays from 8:30 a.m.–4 p.m.
+Call 503-261-5953 to access.
 10101 SE Main Street, Portland.

 Crisis and mental health support lines